Kevin Eastler

 Kevin Eastler (born October 14, 1977) is an American race walker.
-He is a four-time U.S. 20-km race walking champion (2003, 2006, 2007, and 2008), a 2007 U.S. 50-km race walking champion, and a 30-km record holder at the 2006 U.S. Outdoor Track & Field Championships.
-Eastler is also a captain of the United States Air Force, and is assigned to the 566th Intelligence Squadron at Buckley Air Force Base in Aurora, Colorado.
+He is a two-time Olympian (2004 & 2008) in 20-km, four-time U.S. 20-km race walking champion (2003, 2006, 2007, and 2008), a 2007 U.S. 50-km race walking champion, and a former 30-km record holder (record was set in 2006 and held until 2024).
+Eastler was an officer in the United States Air Force from 1999-2008, achieving the rank of Major.

 Early life and education

 Eastler, a native of Farmington, Maine, started race walking at the age of nine, following in the footsteps of his father Tom, and his sister Gretchen, both of whom were competitive walkers.
 He earned numerous age group records and All-American titles, before entering the United States Air Force Academy in the summer of 1995.
 During his first three years, Eastler focused his efforts on academics and cross-country skiing.
 Upon reaching his senior year, he started training again with race walking, qualifying for the World Cup, and finishing fifth at the national championships.
 In 1999, Eastler graduated with a bachelor's degree in mechanical engineering, and a commission as second lieutenant in the Air Force.